Skip to Main Content

 However, if you’re investing in a fund, it might make sense to realize a loss, book the tax benefit and then turn around and buy a fund tracking a similar area of the market.
 Done right, you avoid the wash-sale rule (more below), so you’ll get the tax benefit now and can still enjoy the potential investment gains.

-2. Figure your gains and losses
+2. Figure out your gains and losses

-However, if you’re looking to fine-tune your loss and remain maximally invested, then you’ll want to figure your realized gains for this year and whatever else you might sell by year-end.
+However, if you’re looking to fine-tune your loss and remain maximally invested, then you’ll want to figure out your realized gains for this year and whatever else you might sell by year-end.
 Then you can determine how much of a loss you’ll need to offset those gains.

 For example, if you’ve realized gains of $10,000 so far this year and expect to realize another $1,000 by the end of the year, you can expect a total of $11,000 in capital gains.
 Let’s imagine that you’ve already realized losses of $5,000 so far from asset sales.
 You have a net gain of $6,000.
 So, if you want to max out your net loss for the year at $3,000, you could realize a further loss of $9,000.
 If you realize a greater loss, it can be written off only in future tax years.